-Working for Cummins allowed me to see the different levels of training required not only within the company but how to also prepare students to enter into the engineering industry.
-It showed me how important it is to keep developing employee skills and knowledge as the engineering sector is constantly expanding with far better and faster technology.
+Working for Cummins allowed me to see the different levels of training required not only within the company but also how to prepare students to enter into the engineering industry.
+It showed me how important it is to keep developing employee skills and knowledge because the engineering sector is constantly expanding with far better and faster technology.

 Are you involved in any activities outside of your studies?

 I was president of the Chemical Engineering Society last year and this taught me a lot of new things.
 Managing it with my studies would sometimes prove to be difficult but overall it was very rewarding, especially after helping organise the SPEME Ball.
 It allowed me to work closely with students in all years, staff and IChemE committee members as well as helping me improve my team working and leadership skills.